-But mediation can have its perils too.
-Just because you’re not in front of a judge doesn’t mean you don’t need to be prepared.
-Spending a little time getting ready for mediation can put you in a much better position to come out ahead — or at least not too far behind.
-I’m not talking about screwing over your spouse; I’m talking about taking care of you.
+But mediation can have its perils, too.
+The fact that you’re not in front of a judge doesn’t mean you don’t need to be prepared.
+Spending a little time getting ready for mediation can put you in a much better position to come out ahead—or at least not too far behind.
+We’re not talking about taking advantage of your spouse; we’re talking about taking care of yourself.
 After all, who else is going to do that?

-If you choose mediation, consider taking these six steps prior to starting mediation to help you make the most of the process:
+If you choose mediation, consider taking these six steps prior to starting mediation to make the most of the process:

-1. Meet with a mediation legal coach (aka a lawyer who is friendly to the mediation process).
+1. Meet with a mediation legal coach (a lawyer who is familiar with the mediation process).

-Mediation is an opportunity for you and your ex to create an outcome that is guided by but not bound by state law.
-You can decide what is best for you and your family by designing an agreement that is tailored to your lives and unique situation.
-A mediator doesn’t represent either of you but is invested in shaping an answer that meets your joint and individual goals.
-Because he or she isn’t directly looking out for your best interests, it makes sense to get someone knowledgeable to help.
-I’m not talking about your best friend or mom.
-I’m talking about someone who knows the game and can help you reach your best result — a legal coach.
+Mediation is an opportunity for you and your spouse to create an outcome that is guided by state law but not bound by it.
+You decide what is best for you and your family by designing an agreement tailored to your lives and unique situation.
+A mediator doesn’t represent either of you.
+Rather, they are invested in shaping an answer that meets your joint and individual goals.

-The best legal coach understands the mediation process (and may even be a mediator his or herself).
-You don’t want someone who is all about litigation — if anything, he or she will frustrate the process and you’ll likely end up with a failed mediation and have to start over from scratch.
-Legal coaching is having a lawyer advise and direct you to the extent that you need.
-An attorney will explain the mediation process, listen to your priorities, intentions, goals, and concerns to help strategize your position for mediation (including developing creative, outside-the-box proposals), help you understand where you have leverage and exposure, and help you strategize how to respond to your spouse’s unreasonable demands and how to negotiate.
+The best legal coach understands the mediation process and may even be a mediator themselves.
+You don’t want someone who is all about litigation — if anything, they will frustrate the process, and you’ll likely end up with a failed mediation and have to start over from scratch.

 2. Choose your mediator wisely: Not all mediators are created equal.

-When interviewing your potential mediator, ask these questions to help you find the right person:
+When interviewing a potential mediator, ask these questions to find the right person:

 - What is your style of mediation?

-- Will you meet with my spouse and I in the same room or will you travel between two rooms?
-Do you ever hold sessions by phone or Skype?
+- Will you meet with my spouse and me in the same room, or will you travel between two rooms?
+Do you ever hold sessions by phone, Zoom, or Skype?

 - What does your availability look like?
 How far out are you scheduling meetings?